Generic Name: alvimopan (AL vi MOE pan)

 What is alvimopan?

-Alvimopan works by preventing these side effects without reducing the pain-relieving effects of the narcotic.
+Alvimopan helps prevent these side effects without reducing the pain-relieving effects of the narcotic.

-Alvimopan may also be used for other purposes not listed in this medication guide.
+Alvimopan may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about alvimopan?